external-sources/hosts-sources/CONTRIBUTING.md

 - All files have to be in universal UTF-8 style without BOM
 - Files containing `_windows_` in it's files most be encoded in `ISO-8859-1` Latin1 and newlines shall end in (CRLF)
+- Line length should not be more than 80 chars for terminals support